-Ascophyllum nodosum seems to be particularly intolerant of damage from trampling (Flavell, unpublished; cited in Holt et al., 1997), as its length means it is more likely that the thallus is 'cut' between a footstep and sharp rock (Boalch et al., 1974, Tyler-Walters & Arnold, 1995).
-Araujo et al. (2009) found that trampling negatively affected both Ascophyllum nodosum abundances and reduced understorey species while promoting the colonization by ephemeral green algae.
-However, within a year of the disturbance event, Fucus vesiculosus had become the dominant canopy forming species, replacing a pre-disturbance Ascophyllum nodosum community.
+Ascophyllum nodosum seems to be particularly intolerant of damage from trampling (Flavell, unpublished; cited in Holt et al., 1997).
+It is also likely to be removed if shores are mechanically cleaned following oil spills.
+Araujo et al. (2009) found that trampling negatively affected both Ascophyllum nodosum and Fucus vesiculosus abundances and reduced understorey species while promoting the colonization by ephemeral green algae.
+However, within a year of the disturbance event, Fucus vesiculosus recovered and greatly increased in cover becoming the dominant canopy forming species, replacing a pre-disturbance Ascophyllum nodosum community.
 The replacement of Ascophyllum nodosum with Fucus vesiculosus may have been due to the poor recovery rate of Ascophyllum nodosum.
 The increase in abundance suggests the competitive superiority of Fucus vesiculosus individuals in occupying newly available space in the disturbed patches.
 Similar results were found by Cervin et al. (2005) and Araujo et al. (2012) with Fucus vesiculosus outcompeting Ascophyllum nodosum after small-scale disturbances.

 Rita et al., (2012) also undertook experiments on the effect of trampling on Ascophyllum nodosum and its associated communities.
 It was concluded that trampling caused significant damage to both the macroalgae and the understory communities, which had not recovered within five years of the initial experiment.

 Sensitivity assessment.
-Abrasion of the substratum will cause a reduction in the abundances of Ascophyllum nodosum, as well as other species found in the associated community.
+Abrasion of the substratum will cause a reduction in the abundances of both characterizing species, as well as other species found in the associated community.
 Therefore the resistance is 'Low'.
-Experiments undertaken on the trampling effects on Ascophyllum nodosum have shown that for the community to return to its pre-experimental state can take in excess of 10 years, consequently, the resilience is assessed as 'Low' giving a sensitivity of 'High'.
+Experiments undertaken on the trampling effects on Ascophyllum nodosum have shown that for the community to return to its pre-experimental state can take in excess of 10 years, consequently, the resilience is assessed as 'Low', giving a sensitivity of 'High'.